 Grounding issues

 The machine was repeatedly having static induced control board failures in the field.
 Production was using a self threading screw into powdercoated steel.
-These were making a weak connection that passed hipot during manufacturing but got corroded in the field and left the control board exposed.
-The fix was to weld in a stainless screw and use a braided ground strap for a good ground connection.
+These were making a weak connection that passed hipot testing during manufacturing but got corroded in the field and left the control board exposed.
+The fix was to weld in a stainless screw and use a braided ground strap for a good ground connection that lasted.
 This combined with 1 other fix eliminated the static induced control board failures.

 Hose nut